-Kelsey Johnson, Program Director/Founder: As the founder and director of In My Backyard, Kelsey brings her experience as a current park ranger with the National Park Service and passion for sharing the outdoors to supporting and strengthening the program.
-She is an 11-year veteran of the NPS, with experience in interpretation, education and cultural and natural resource management.
+Kelsey Johnson, Program Director/Founder: As the founder and director of In My Backyard, Kelsey brings her experience as a current youth and volunteer coordinator with the National Park Service and passion for sharing the outdoors to supporting and strengthening the program.
+She is an 14-year veteran of the NPS, with experience in interpretation, education, and cultural and natural resource management.
+Kelsey has worked in seven different national parks, including the National Park of American Samoa, Olympic National Park, San Juan Island National Historical Park and Oregon Caves National Monument.
+She is passionate about youth engagement with public lands and making change within the NPS to be a more inclusive and equitable place to work and experience.
 Kelsey has a Master of Science degree in Resource Management from Central Washington University and a Bachelor of Arts degree in Journalism/International Studies from Western Washington University.
-Her graduate research project entitled, The Elwha River Restoration: Landscape Change, Salmon and Sense of Place, analyzed stakeholders perceptions of landscape change and their connections to natural resources, such as salmon.
-While earning her graduate education, Kelsey was a University Fellow Participant in the CWU WATERS Program – a National Science Foundation funded project that focused on science communication and integrating environmental research topics into local, under-served schools.
+She loves her rescue dog and kittens and can found most weekends exploring the outdoors and playing with the pets.
 Learn more about Kelsey and how she became a park ranger!

 Allison Burdick, Community Volunteer Ambassador: Allison has been involved with In My Backyard since the fall of 2014 as an intern.
 She volunteered with the program again in the summer of 2015 after graduating from the University of Washington with a B.S. in Environmental Science & Resource Management.
 As of February 2018, Allison has worked at Klondike Gold Rush National Historical Park as the Community Volunteer Ambassador through Conservation Legacy.
 Allison is excited to support the IMBY team in a leadership role, and help the intern teams implement our first summer mentorship program, A Place at the Park.